pranjalkalal/CEH-Exam-Preparation/Chapter 19.1: Cloud Computing.md

 # Cloud Hacking
 ## Cloud Vulnerability Scanning
 - **Purpose**: Identifies security weaknesses in cloud-specific configurations, not just OS or application vulnerabilities.
+   - main objective of hacking the cloud environment is gaining access to user data and blocking access to cloud service
 - **Focus Areas**:
   - Cloud misconfigurations (e.g., AWS, Azure).
   - Vulnerable containers and container images.